-The medical school personal statement is no exception.
-But fear not: I would posit that with some thoughtful preparation and an organized approach, the medical school personal statement can be a very manageable task.
-Perhaps it can even become enjoyable, producing something you are proud of which you know will strengthen your application.
+With thoughtful preparation and an organized approach, the medical school personal statement can be a manageable (and even enjoyable) experience.
+There’s joy in producing something you are proud of, which you know will strengthen your application.

 1 | Read Examples of Real Personal Statements

 A good way to start any task is to have a clear idea of what your goal or endpoint might look like.
-Inspiration and direction may come from reading a stellar personal statement.
-It is worthwhile to have a roadmap based on strong past personal statements.
+Reading successful personal statements may provide the inspiration or direction you need.
+Plus, it’s worthwhile to have a roadmap based on strong past personal statements.

-If you have a relationship with anyone who has matriculated to medical school, consider asking if they may be willing to share their statement with you as an example.
-Med School Insiders has also compiled a database of prior medical school personal statements which successfully vaulted the writer to medical school acceptance.
-This is a great place to start.
+If you have a relationship with anyone who has matriculated to medical school, consider asking if they’re willing to share their statement with you as an example.
+Med School Insiders has a database of personal statements that successfully resulted in medical school acceptance.

 2 | Reflect on Past Experiences

 Start by thinking about why you want to be a doctor.
 What moments in your past sparked your inspiration and dedication?

 Honestly, most people have the same reasons: an intellectual interest in medicine and a desire to help people.
 Sound familiar?
 It’s okay to have the same motivations as the students you’re applying with.
 What you need to decide is which reasons are the most important to you and how your unique life experiences will help you succeed as a doctor.

 What traits do you possess that make you an outstanding candidate?
 These traits will be unique to each individual but should tie into the values and components of medicine which interest you.
 Identify 3-4 personal strengths you want to illustrate.
 This is a personal decision that everyone needs to come to on their own.

 Consider choosing experiences that correlate to some of the following categories.
 This is by no means an exhaustive list—your own personal statement should reflect your personal experiences.